 So here is my attempt to look back over the years, assemble my “accomplishments”, and present them to you.

 Through supporting me, you support those things, which are all for Tibet and for dharma.
 If you would like to help, please contact me here.

 Web work this session:

-- Supporting Lobsang Wangyal Works through website administration, editing, and hot lemon/ginger/honey. [details]
+- As always, supporting Lobsang Wangyal Works through website administration, editing, and hot lemon/ginger/honey. [details]

 - And the usual 25-website maintenance and updates, (which includes keeping up with web tech and implementing on websites) …

 Other works this session: